 The flutist of the Wind Orchestra.
 She's the niece of Instructor Makarov.

-- Ascended Extra: She's now one of the mechanics of Thors II in Cold Steel III and is seen maintaining Valimar a few times.
+- Ascended Extra: She's now one of the mechanics of Thors Branch Campus in Cold Steel III, and is seen maintaining Valimar a few times.

-- Bridge Bunny: She works on the bridge of the Courageous in 2.
+- Bridge Bunny: She works on the bridge of the Courageous in Cold Steel.

-- Cute Clumsy Girl: Still is one by Cold Steel III as she's introduced fixing a lamp at Parm, only to fall to the ground on her butt.
+- Cute Clumsy Girl: Which hasn't changed even by Cold Steel III, as she's introduced fixing a lamp at Parm, only to fall to the ground on her butt.

 - The Ditz: Arguably the ditziest character in all of Erebonia - though undeniably brilliant when it comes to orbal science, she is hopelessly clumsy and unobservant.
 Mint's Establishing Character Moment comes during the Mid-Terms, where she got every question on the Orbal Science exam correct, but put the answers in the wrong section, meaning she wound up failing the test.